-Martha Boersch is one of the premiere white collar defense and trial lawyers in the country.
-She has decades of experience in complex criminal and civil litigation in federal and state courts and is a Fellow of the American College of Trial Lawyers.
+Martha Boersch is one of the premier white collar defense and trial lawyers in the country.
+She has decades of experience in complex criminal and civil litigation in federal and state courts and is a Fellow of the American College of Trial Lawyers and the International Academy of Trial Lawyers.
 Martha has represented clients in numerous federal jury and bench trials and has argued more than a dozen cases in the United States Court of Appeals for the Ninth Circuit.
 She has conducted internal corporate investigations for companies in a variety of industries and provides strategic advice to companies, executives, and individuals dealing with grand jury and other government investigations.
 Martha has deep experience in a broad range of white collar charges, including mail and wire fraud, money laundering, economic espionage, computer fraud and abuse, racketeering, foreign bribery, antitrust, and federal forfeitures.
-She also has worked extensively international criminal matters, particularly related to former Soviet Bloc countries, such as Russia, Ukraine and Romania.
+She also has worked extensively on international criminal matters, particularly related to former Soviet Bloc countries, such as Russia, Ukraine and Romania.

-Before forming Boersch & Illovsky LLP, Martha spent several years as a litigation partner at the international law firm of Jones Day, founded her own firm, and then founded Boersch Shapiro LLP.
+Before forming Boersch & Illovsky LLP, Martha spent several years as a litigation partner at the international law firm of Jones Day, and then founded her own boutique defense firm with several partners.
 Martha had previously served for twelve years as an Assistant United States Attorney for the Northern District of California.
 During her career as a federal prosecutor, the U.S. Attorney chose her to be the Chief of the Organized Crime Strike Force (2002-2004) and the Chief of the Securities Fraud Unit (2001-2002).
 She was the U.S. Attorney’s Office’s International Security Coordinator and spent a summer in Moscow for the Department of Justice’s Office of International Affairs.
 In 2009, Martha was awarded the Attorney General’s Distinguished Service Award, the Department of Justice’s second highest award for employee performance, for her work on a complex international money laundering prosecution involving the former Prime Minister of the Ukraine.

 University of California, Berkeley School of Law (Boalt Hall), J.D., 1986